fusionstream/fusiconion/Readme.md

 # **Readme**
+fusIconIon - is FUSionstream's ICONs for companION

 I put this together so we'd have a common and recognisable set of icons across as many BitFocus Companion users as possible.

-The designs are intentionally done to make it easy to spot at a glance.
+I'm no designer but I've tried my best to make it unique enough that it should be easy to spot at a glance.
+Ideas are welcome.

 ### **How to use**
-By default, all generated icon files are available in the <mark>*Generated*</mark> folder which is a folder of shortcuts to the various <mark>*Generatives/theIconSetYouWant/theIconSetYouWant-assets/*</mark> folders.
+By default, all generated icon files are available in the <mark>***Generated***</mark> folder which contains shortcuts to the various <mark>***Generatives/theIconSetYouWant/theIconSetYouWant-assets/***</mark> folders.

 If you want to make changes or regenerate an iconset:
 1. Download all files.